mui/material-ui/docs/pages/blog/2023-mui-values.md

 Success!

-We narrowed the list down from 36 to _just 6._
+We narrowed the list down from 36 to _just six._

 Now it was time to transform these six words into actionable phrases to inspire the very actions we want to see championed on a daily basis.